Cossatot Community College

 Practical Nursing Graduation Policy

 Students must have successfully completed all courses with a grade of “C” or better.
 Upon completion, the student’s status will be submitted to the state board of nursing declaring that the student wishes to sit for the licensing examination.
 The student MUST achieve a score at or above the current national passing average on the final comprehensive assessment exam to complete the requirements for the final semester.
-The student will be allowed to take the final comprehensive exam a total of three times.
-Should the student not achieve the required score after three attempts, the student will not have completed the requirements for the course, and will not graduate or be allowed to sit for the NCLEX-PN.
+The student will be allowed to take the final comprehensive exam a total of two times.
+Should the student not achieve the required score after two attempts, the student will not have completed the requirements for the course, and will not graduate or be allowed to sit for the NCLEX-PN.
 The student will be given an incomplete grade “I” for the final semester until the student can provide documentation of enrollment and completion of the ATI virtual NCLEX review with a coach.
 Once the student has followed all recommendations of the coach and the coach releases the student for testing, the student’s final grade will be posted and transcripts will be released to the ASBN for approval and authorization to test.
 If the student fails to do so, the student will need to reapply to the program and follow re-admission guidelines.

 Practical Nursing Curriculum (Inclusive of Pre-Requisites)

-Students must complete College Reading, Developmental Writing, and Essential Math courses with a “C” or higher or show scores on COMPASS or ACT indicating proficiency in these areas.
+Students must complete College Reading, Developmental Writing, and Essential Math courses with a “C” or higher or show scores on ACCUPLACER or ACT indicating proficiency in these areas.
 Pre-requisites must be in progress or completed at the time of application deadline.

 Forms